How Shyne Works

 The Problem

-Dating apps tried to solve this by moving interaction entirely online — but they replaced one problem with another.
-Endless swiping.
-Algorithmic sorting.
-Conversations that never leave the screen.
-The real-world connection that people actually want gets lost somewhere between a match notification and an unread message.
+Dating apps tried to fix this by moving everything online — but they just created new problems.
+Endless swiping, algorithmic sorting, and conversations that never leave the screen.
+The real connection people actually want gets buried somewhere between a match notification and an unread message.

 Shyne takes a different approach.
 Instead of replacing real-world interaction, it makes it easier.